The Role of Context in Detecting Previously Fact-Checked Claims

 An important issue with automatic systems is that journalists and fact-checkers often question their credibility for reasons such as (perceived) insufficient accuracy given the state of present technology, but also due to the lack of explanation about how the system has made its decision.
-At the same time, manual fact-checking is time-consuming as it requires to go through several manual steps.
-For example, a study by \citet{vlachos-riedel-2014-fact} describes the following typical sequence of fact-checking steps: extracting statements that are to be fact-checked, constructing appropriate questions, obtaining the pieces of evidence from relevant sources, and reaching a verdict using that evidence.
-In many cases, this process could take several hours or even longer, in which time, misleading statements would be spreading widely.
-It has been reported in the literature that \textit{fake news} travels faster than real news \cite{vosoughi2018spread}, and that 50\% of the spread of the viral claims happens within first ten minutes \cite{zaman2014bayesian}.
-Such findings show the importance of real-time detection of the factuality of the claims, which can make it possible to take timely action.
+On the other hand, manual fact-checking is time-consuming and does not scale.
+Yet, time is precious: it has been reported in the literature that \textit{fake news} travels faster than real news \cite{vosoughi2018spread}, and that 50\% of the spread of some very viral false claims has happened within the first ten minutes after they got published \cite{zaman2014bayesian}.
+Such findings show the importance of real-time fake news detection, which can enable a timely intervention.

-As both manual and automatic systems have their limitations, there have been also proposals of human-in-the-loop settings, aiming to bring the best of both worlds.
-In order to enable such an approach, one question that arises is how to facilitate fact-checkers and journalists with automated systems.
-An immediate interesting problem is to know whether a given input claim has been previously fact-checked by a reputable fact-checking organization.
-This can save them significant amount of time and resources, as manually fact-checking a single claim takes 1-2 days, and sometimes 1-2 weeks, while also giving them a credible reference.
-Though earlier studies have suggested that such a mechanism should be part of an end-to-end automated system, there has been limited work in this direction \cite{shaar-etal-2020-known,vo-lee-2020-facts}.
+As both manual and automatic systems have their limitations, there have been proposals for human-in-the-loop settings, aiming to bring the best of both worlds.
+In order to enable such an approach, one question that arises is how to facilitate fact-checkers and journalists with automated systems \cite{Survey:2021:AI:Fact-Checkers}.
+An immediate problem is to know whether a given input claim has been previously fact-checked by a reputable fact-checking organization.
+This would give the journalist a credible reference and could save her significant amount of time, as manually fact-checking a single non-trivial claim may take from 1-2 days to 1-2 weeks.
+While earlier studies have suggested that such a mechanism should be part of an end-to-end automated system, there has been limited work in this direction \cite{shaar-etal-2020-known,vo-lee-2020-where-facts}.